soupi/learn-haskell-blog-generator/src/04-markup/01-data_type.md

 ## Translating directly?

-You might ask "Why do we even need to represent the markup as a type?
+You might ask, "Why do we even need to represent the markup as a type?
 Why don't we convert it into HTML as soon as we parse it instead?".
 That's a good question and a valid strategy.
 The reason we first represent it as a Haskell type is for flexibility and modularity.

 If the parsing code is coupled with HTML generation, we lose the ability to pre-process the markup document.
-For example we might want to take only a small part of the document (for summary) and present it, or create a table of content from headings.
+For example, we might want to take only a small part of the document (for a summary) and present it, or create a table of content from headings.
 Or maybe we'd like to add other targets and not just HTML - maybe markdown format or a GUI reader?

-Parsing to an "abstract data type" (ADT) representation (one that does not contain the details of the language, for example '#' for ordered lists) gives us the freedom to do so much more than just conversion to HTML that it's usually worth it in my opinion unless you really need to optimize the process.
+Parsing to an "abstract data type" (ADT) representation (one that does not contain the details of the language, for example, '#' for ordered lists) gives us the freedom to do so much more than just conversion to HTML that it's usually worth it, in my opinion, unless you really need to optimize the process.